v1k45/pastepass/readme.md

 The pastes are encrypted with AES-256-GCM.
 The encryption key for each paste is generated randomly and stored in the database.
 The key is never stored on the server.

 The server does not log any information about the pastes.
 The only information stored is the encrypted paste and its metadata (e.g. expiration time).

+PastePass is only intended to be used as a self-hosted service, not a public paste bin.

 > [!CAUTION]
 > The server does not enforce HTTPS for the endpoints, but it is absolutely necessary to use HTTPS for all requests when deploying this service in production.